Trekking in Yakushima, the Mystical Forest Gem of Japan

 The mystical and haunting Yakushima forest in Japan has enough charm to inspire a movie of its own.

-The day after we arrived, we embarked on the longer of the two trails we signed up for into Arakawa Forest (荒川山) that leads us to Joumonsugi (縄文杉), which allegedly is the oldest tree in Japan.
-By “long” I mean 10 hours of trekking!
-Our day started at 4am, when the guide came to fetch us in his four-wheel drive to the bus stop at the base of the mountain where a coach to the start of the trail awaited us.
-At 7am, our adventure in the charming forest began.
+The day after our arrival, we embarked on the longer of the two trails we had planned, venturing into Arakawa Forest (荒川山) towards Joumonsugi (縄文杉), reputedly the oldest tree in Japan.
+By “longer,” I mean a full ten hours of trekking!
+Our day began at 4 am when our guide collected us in his four-wheel drive to take us to the bus stop at the foot of the mountain, where a coach awaited to transport us to the trail’s starting point.
+By 7 am, our adventure into this captivating forest had begun.
+For those considering a visit to Yakushima in 2025, be prepared for a truly magical encounter with nature.

 start of trail